Sasanian conquest of Egypt

-The Sasanian conquest of Egypt took place between 618 and 621 CE, when the Sasanian Persian army defeated the Byzantine forces in Egypt and occupied the province.
-The fall of Alexandria, the capital of Roman Egypt, marked the first and most important stage in the Sasanian campaign to conquer this rich province, which eventually fell completely under Persian rule within a couple of years.
+The Sasanian conquest of Egypt took place between 618 and 621 CE, when the Sassanid Empire defeated the Byzantine forces in Egypt and occupied the province.
+The fall of Alexandria, the capital of Roman Egypt, marked the first and most important stage in the Sasanian campaign to conquer the province, which eventually fell completely under Persian rule within a couple of years.

 Background

 The Persian shah, Khosrow II, had taken advantage of the internal turmoil of the Byzantine Empire after the overthrow of Emperor Maurice by Phocas to attack the Roman provinces in the East.
 By 615, the Persians had driven the Romans out of northern Mesopotamia, Syria, and Palestine.
 Determined to eradicate Roman rule in Asia, Khosrow turned his sights on Egypt, the Eastern Roman Empire's granary.

 Fall of Egypt

 The Persian invasion of Egypt began either in 617 or 618, but little is known about the details of this campaign, since the province was practically cut off from the remaining Roman territories.
 The Persian army headed for Alexandria, where Nicetas, Heraclius' cousin and local governor, was unable to offer effective resistance.
 He and the Chalcedonian patriarch, John V, fled the city to Cyprus.
 According to the Khuzistan Chronicle, Alexandria was then betrayed to the Persians by a certain Peter in June 619.
 The Persians also sacked the monastic centre at the Enaton, nine miles west of Alexandria along the coastal road.

 After the fall of Alexandria, the Persians gradually extended their rule southwards along the Nile.
 Sporadic resistance required some mopping-up operations, but by 621, the province was securely in Persian hands.